Top Five Challenges to Change Management in 2020

 The main challenge with this lack of organizational hierarchy lies in consolidating risk management tactics across diverse teams, all without hampering their independence and agility.
 CABs and other operations managers need tools that can help them minimize the gating of work, accelerate the decision-making process, and automate lower-level tasks that cannot reasonably be performed manually at the current pace.

 3. Break Down Information Silos

-Informational silos can be difficult to break through in IT since organizations tend to rely on tools that were not meant to talk to each other, such as service desk software and automated performance monitoring systems, like APM.
+Informational silos can be difficult to break through in IT since organizations tend to rely on tools that were not meant to talk to each other, such as service desk software and monitoring systems, like Automated Performance Management (APM).

 However, IT leaders need data from all these systems of record in order to be able to perform actions like investigating root cause or grouping similar incidents.
-Without a robust, 360° data view, identifying risk factors and predicting incidents is extremely challenging.
-This challenge is compounded by the fact that many independent dev or ops teams tend to use their own preferred project toolsets, as mentioned above.
+Without a robust, 360-degree data view, identifying risk factors and predicting incidents is extremely challenging.
+This challenge is compounded by the fact that many independent dev or ops teams tend to use their own preferred project toolsets.